Hydrilla: Ecology

-Hydrilla verticillata is allelopathic to the common hornwort (Ceratophyllum demersum) and prickly hornwort (C. muricatum), that is, it produces compounds that inhibit growth of the latter two species.
+Hydrilla verticillata is negative allelopathic to the common hornwort (Ceratophyllum demersum) and prickly hornwort (C. muricatum), that is, it produces compounds that inhibit growth of the latter two species.

+As aquatic macrophytes, Hydrilla play critical roles in the ecosystem.
+They influence nutrient cycles and the ecology of the body of water, as well as the sediments.
+Hydrilla interacts with other organisms, supplying food and nutrients as well as habitats and shelters.

+Hydrilla can have negative impacts in aquatic communities.
+When abundant, they affect dissolved oxygen levels, which can lead to decline in populations of fish, invertebrates, and other plant species.

 Status as an invasive plant

 Introduction

 Hydrilla is naturalized and invasive in the United States following release in the 1950s and 1960s from aquariums into waterways in Florida, due to the aquarium trade.
-It is now established in Canada and the southeast from Connecticut to Texas, and also in California.
+It is now established in parts of southern Canada and in the United States from Connecticut to Texas, and also in California.
 By the 1990s control and management were costing millions of dollars each year.

-Specifically, a Florida west coast aquarium dealer shipped live Hydrilla from Sri Lanka under the common name "Indian star-vine."
-After these plants were considered unsatisfactory, they were dumped into a canal near Tampa Bay, where they flourished.
+The plant was introduced when a Florida West Coast aquarium dealer shipped live Hydrilla from Sri Lanka under the common name "Indian star-vine."
+These plants were considered unsatisfactory and were dumped into a canal near Tampa Bay, where they flourished.
 By 1955, the plants found their way from Tampa to Miami as they were transported for cultivation and pet trade sale.
-It is believed that several undocumented cases of accidental or careless releases followed, as there was extensive spread of the Hydrilla throughout Florida and the southeastern U.S.
+It is believed that several undocumented cases of accidental or careless releases followed, as there was extensive spread of the Hydrilla throughout Florida and the southeastern United States.

 Problems

+Due to the combination of herbicide resistance, high growth rates, high ecological adaptability, dispersion ability, and low resources required, Hydrilla is able to invade almost every region of the world and spread at an alarming rate, affecting the ecosystem in a negative manner.
+The high photosynthesis rate of Hydrilla leads to the depletion in dissolved carbon dioxide during daytime, which raises the pH, and to higher concentrations of oxygen.
+At night, the oxygen is used for oxidative phosphorylation, resulting in anoxia, and carbon dioxide is replenished, which in turn lowers the pH.